Store Production Installation¶

 There are two ways to install the store, both are mutually exclusive (means: don’t mix and match).
-If you are looking for a development setup, proceed to Development Installation, otherwise continue.
+If you are looking for a development setup, proceed to Store Development Installation, otherwise continue.

 This guide will use Ubuntu 16.04, Apache and PostgreSQL to set up the app store.
 You can of course also use different distributions and web-servers, however we will not be able to support you.